CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

 isProp-⊤ = {!!}
 ```

-The definition of ``isProp`` doesn't actually promise that there are
-any elements of `A`, just that if we *did* have two elements, they
-would be equal.
-This is just as well, because not every proposition
-has a proof.
-As we saw in Lecture 1-X, ``∅`` represents a proposition
+As we saw in Lecture 1-5, ``∅`` represents a proposition with no
-with no proof --- falsity.
-If a type has no elements at all then it
+proof --- falsity.
+If a type has no elements at all then it certainly
-certainly has at most one element:
+has at most one element:

 ```
 isProp-∅ : isProp ∅